MicrosoftDocs/learn/learn-pr/azure/intro-to-hpc/includes/3-azure-vm-hpc-instances.md

-For high-intensity tasks with specialized requirements, you may need to use specialized Virtual Machines (VMs).

 The 3D models used in your engineering organization require many calculations to render and use memory resources intensively.
 You find that standard VMs render these models relatively slowly.
 These delays affect the productivity of your engineers and you'd like to avoid them.

+For high-intensity tasks with specialized requirements, you may need to use specialized virtual machines (VMs).

 Here, you'll learn about VM tiers in Azure that support specialized high-performance tasks.